Table of Contents

 - When Do I Need a Manufacturing and Supply Agreement?

 - Consequences of Not Having a Manufacturing and Supply Agreement

 1. Download a Manufacturing and Supply Agreement

-2. The Basics: What is Manufacturing and Supply Agreement?
+2. What is Manufacturing and Supply Agreement?

 A Manufacturing and Supply Agreement outlines the parameters of a business relationship between a distributor and their manufacturer or the supplier of their products.
 For example, your company designed their own product.
 In order to sell the product, you might partner with a manufacturer who could produce that product and supply it to your business so that you could distribute the items for sale.
 This agreement outlines all of the terms of this business partnership.